 \subsubsection{MAP-CMA: Agents with Semantic Maps}

-Constructing occupancy and semantic maps can accurately reflect the spatial structure and semantics of an environment.
-We experiment with providing agent-centric metrically accurate local crops of maps of an agent's surroundings to our models to evaluate the impact of structured memory.
+We experiment with providing agent-centric, metrically accurate local crops of maps of an agent's surroundings to our models to evaluate the impact of structured memory.

-\textbf{MAP-CMA} We build occupancy maps \cite{elfes1989using} where cells are either 0 (empty) or 1 (occupied), and semantic maps contain one-hot vectors corresponding to thirteen labels known to occur often in R2R environments~\cite{cartillier2020semantic}.
+\textbf{MAP-CMA} We build occupancy maps \cite{elfes1989using} where cells are either 0 (empty) or 1 (occupied), and semantic maps contain one-hot vectors of thirteen common labels in R2R environments~\cite{cartillier2020semantic}.
 Following~\cite{cartillier2020semantic}, we use the inverse pinhole camera projection model to unproject depth measurements to 3D pointclouds.
 We also unproject egocentric semantics---both ground-truth \cite{chang2017matterport3d} and from a fine-tuned Rednet feature encoder \cite{cartillier2020semantic, jiang2018rednet}---to form a semantic pointcloud.
-To generate occupancy and semantic maps, we collapse pointclouds across the height dimension.
+We collapse these pointclouds along the height dimension to generate 2D maps.
 When more than one semantic label exists in a height column, we choose the highest semantic label available to project.
 Agents may traverse between floors.
 As such, we constrain pointclouds to project only features lying between the floor and ceiling planes relative to the agent’s 3D pose.

-To augment the existing CMA architecture with semantic and occupancy maps, we replace RGB inputs with map-based inputs.
+We augment the existing CMA architecture with semantic and occupancy maps by replacing the RGB input with maps.
 Specifically, we channel-wise concatenate the semantic and occupancy maps, encode them through a learned convolutional encoder, and produce a spatial embedding that propagates through CMA in place of RGB features.
-The map input is $14{\times}64{\times}64$, representing a $64{\times}64$ spatial grid with 13 one-hot encoded semantic channels and one channel for occupancy.
-Four convolutional blocks each consisting of a \textbf{Co}nvolution, \textbf{B}atch normalization, \textbf{R}eLU activation, and \textbf{A}verage pool (\textbf{CoBRA} in \figref{fig:mapcma}) encode the map to an output size of $128{\times}4{\times}4$.
+The map input is $14{\times}64{\times}64$, representing a $64{\times}64$ spatial grid with 13 one-hot semantic channels and one occupancy channel.
+Four convolutional blocks each consisting of a \textbf{Co}nvolution, \textbf{B}atch normalization, \textbf{R}eLU activation, and \textbf{A}verage pool (\textbf{CoBRA} in \figref{fig:mapcma}) encode the map to a $128{\times}4{\times}4$ output.
 These semantic spatial features are used as a drop-in replacement of visual features in CMA as depicted in \figref{fig:mapcma}.